-There's no way to list all the S3 buckets that you have access to across AWS accounts.
+There's no way to list all the Amazon S3 buckets that you have access to across several AWS accounts.
 By default, the Amazon S3 console lists only the buckets that are owned by the account that you use to sign in.
-The console won't list buckets in other accounts, even if you have access to them.
+The console doesn't list buckets in other accounts, even if you have access to them.

 To access an individual bucket in another account, you must know the bucket name.
-To access an individual bucket in another account using the Amazon S3 console, replace awsexamplebucket with the bucket name in the following Amazon S3 console link:
+To access an individual bucket in another account using the Amazon S3 console, replace doc-examplebucket with the bucket name like this:

 Important: For the direct console link to work, you must have permissions to access the bucket using the console.

-You can also access an individual bucket in another account using the AWS Command Line Interface (AWS CLI), an AWS SDK, or the Amazon S3 REST API.
-Follow these steps to configure the AWS CLI to access a bucket in another account:
+You can also access an individual bucket in another account using the AWS Command Line Interface (AWS CLI), AWS SDK, or Amazon S3 REST API.
+Follow these steps to configure the AWS CLI to access an Amazon S3 bucket in another account:

 After you configure the AWS CLI, you can run commands that send requests to the bucket.
 For example, run this command to copy an object from the bucket to your local machine: